 The polar pattern is the microphone’s sensitivity to the sounds arriving from different angles to its central axis point.

 They are 6 types of polar patterns, Cardioid, Supercardioid, Omnidirectional, Wide Cardioid, Figure-8.

-For vocals, mainly cardioid polar pattern is used.
+For vocals, mainly the cardioid polar pattern is used.
 Its one-directional pattern minimizes the risk of getting background noise.

 However, for chorus, bi-directional polar patterns are also used.

 Almost all dynamic microphones have a cardioid polar pattern, while condensers have 2-3 types of polar patterns that can change via a switch.

 So, a cardioid polar pattern is best for vocals, whether it’s a stage performance or a studio recording.